 A graduate of Bucknell University (B.A.
 Economics, cum laude, 2003), Bill received his law degree with honors in 2006 from Villanova University where he served as a member of the Villanova Moot Court Board Executive Committee.
 Prior to joining the firm, Bill worked for Environmental Equipment Inc., where he helped usher in the green-age by selling, servicing and installing solar pool heating systems.

 Bill was selected as a Rising Star for 2020 by Law 360, a national publication that recognized 176 lawyers nationwide whose “legal accomplishments transcended their age.”
 There were over 1,300 submissions nationwide for the Rising Star honor.
 Bill was recognized for Cannabis Law with just two other lawyers.
 Bill was a recipient of the 2020 PBA Special Achievement Award, recognizing his work in starting up PBA’s Medical Marijuana & Hemp Law Committee.
-For eleven consecutive years (2010-2020) Bill has been named to the Pennsylvania Super Lawyers Rising Stars List.
+For twelve consecutive years (2010-2021) Bill has been named to the Pennsylvania Super Lawyers Rising Stars List.
 Each year, no more than 2.5 percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.
 Additionally, he is one of only thirty attorneys named to The Legal Intelligencer’s 2018 Lawyers on the Fast Track.